inspppfish/rs_bmi088/README.md

-# my_rs_fc
+# rs_bmi088
-a copter flight controller on Rust

-UNDER DEVELOPED
+A embedded Rust progrom, dirve BMI088 in SPI and UART output the solved attitude